 SEC.
 4.07 MANAGEMENT PLAN FOR THE PROJECT (SUBMITTAL FORM E)

-Offerors must provide comprehensive narrative statements that set out the management plan they intend to follow and illustrate how the plan will serve to accomplish the work and meet the state's project schedule.
+Offerors must provide detail that demonstrates the management plan they intend to follow and how the plan will serve to accomplish the work and meet the state's needs.